emard/UK101onFPGA/README.md

 To enter BASIC
 After reset it will prompt *_ (underscore cursor blinking).

 Press B (left button)

 Press C (right button)

+on screen:

+    *BC_

 Press ENTER (center button)

-It will run RAM self-test and should report 23534 bytes free.
+It will run RAM self-test and should report

+    23534 BYTES FREE

 # Online documentation